 1.2 Key Ingredients in Stir-Frying

-• Proteins: Chicken, beef, pork, tofu, and shrimp are popular choices that provide the dish with heartiness and flavor.
+- Proteins: Chicken, beef, pork, tofu, and shrimp are popular choices that give heartiness and flavor.

-• Sauces: Soy sauce, oyster sauce, and various seasonings are used to enhance the flavor and marry the ingredients together.
+- Sauces: Soy sauce, oyster sauce and spices are used to blend everything together.

 1.3 Benefits of Stir-Frying